Path Regularization: A Near-Complete and Optimal Nonasymptotic Generalization Theory for Multilayer Neural Networks and Double Descent Phenomenon: Multilayer Neural Space and Its Properties

-Keep in mind that $\sigma$ below is any Lipschitz activation, although~\citep{wojtowytsch2020banach} deals with ReLU.
-Our definition of the function space relies on the construction of \textit{generalized Barron space}, denoted by $\mathcal{B}_{X,K}$, called the generalized Barron space modelled on $X$, where $K \subset \sR^d$ is a compact set and $X$ is a Banach space such that \begin{enumerate} \item $X$ embeds continuously into the space $C^{0,1}(K)$ of Lipschitz-functions on $K$ and \item the closed unit ball $B^X$ in $X$ is closed in the topology of $C^0(K)$. \end{enumerate} $\mathcal{B}_{X,K}$ is constructed as follows.
+Keep in mind that $\sigma$ below is any Lipschitz activation with $\sigma(0)=0$, although~\citet{wojtowytsch2020banach} deals with ReLU.
+Our definition of the function space relies on the construction of the \textit{generalized Barron space}, denoted by $\mathcal{B}_{X,K}$, called the generalized Barron space modeled on $X$, where $K \subset \mathbb{R}^d$ is a compact set and $X$ is a Banach space such that: \begin{enumerate} \item $X$ embeds continuously into the space $C^{0,1}(K)$ of Lipschitz functions on $K$, and \item the closed unit ball $B^X$ in $X$, which is a Polish space, is closed in the topology of $C^0(K)$. \end{enumerate} $\mathcal{B}_{X,K}$ is constructed as follows:

+Here, $M(B^X)$ denotes the space of (signed) Radon measures on $B^X$, and $\mu$ is a finite signed measure on the Borel $\sigma$-algebra of $B^X$.
+The integral $\int_{B^X}$ is the Bocher integral, and $\|\mu\|_{M(B^X)}$ is the total variation norm of the measure $\mu$.
+We refer the readers to~\citet{wojtowytsch2020banach} for more details.

+We briefly explain the historic development of this concept.
+The approximation properties of two-layer neural networks have been a subject of enduring interest, particularly concerning their ability to break the curse of dimensionality when approximating certain high-dimensional functions.
+This phenomenon is rigorously characterized by the theory of \textbf{Barron spaces}.
+Originally formulated by \cite{barron1993universal}, the classical Barron space consists of functions that can be represented as an infinite integral over neurons, parameterized by a spectral measure.